 The Korean movie pictured at the top, "Glove" illustrates more similarities.
 What North American is not familiar with baseball?
 Well they are in Korea as well and they have prima donna players, locker room conflicts, dramatic games and this movie illustrates all that.
 It also follows a typical sports plot line, except victory comes a little differently and the particular drama is unique.
 With the baseball connection you will find yourself pulled into the story which is very well done.
 If you want to pursue Korean movies you will find a wide variety including very violent and thrilling, but also some of my favourites like "200 Pounds Beauty" and "Miss Granny" for laughs and romance and for philosophical insight, "Spring, summer, fall, winter...and spring."
 See an earlier post: http://www.johnfdavidson.com/2014/04/a-slice-of-korean-cinema.html

 Asia is now moving into our consciousness and since my youth at least has been perceived as very different.
 Certainly there are things that might seem exotic or weird, but again you can see similarities with little effort.
 Perhaps some of you may have seen "Shall We Dance" with Richard Gere, Susan Sarandon and Jennifer Lopez.
-I was a little disappointed because I had stumbled on the original Japanese version.
+I was a little disappointed because I had previously stumbled on the original Japanese version.
 It shook up some misperceptions I had about Japanese and was a charming story.
 Later on I learned both versions had the same writer.
 The Japanese lost the war and suffered for it, but have moved on.
 A very perceptive Japanese film maker was Akira Kurasawa who not only had some of his movies adapted for Hollywood, but also some of his techniques.
-Along with others he filmed the early difficult times after the war.
+He filmed the early difficult times after the war.
 Japanese films cover a wide range.
 Animated films are easily adapted using English speaking voices.
 Others are very perceptive of human dilemmas such as "Like Father Like Son." and "Departures."
 More information on Japanese movies here: http://www.johnfdavidson.com/2015/03/japanese-movies-are-more-than-godzilla.html

 I love Bollywood and was partially hooked because I have always loved musicals, but there is a lot more depth (as well as some very beautiful music).
 One to draw attention is "Dum Laga Ke Haisha" a love story between a regular guy and a fat girl--you will come to love her too.
 "PK" a religious satire perhaps most suitable for India as it has large segments of a wide variety of religions.
 I have done posts on both these movies and quite a number of other Bollywood movies.